KennyThomas/SoftwareTestingProject/ProjectTestPlan.md

 Performance Test Engineer

 ### Methodology
 We will use an outside Performance Test Engineer to conduct this testing phase to make sure it is tested without inside bias towards the game.
 This phase needs to be carried to make sure that game will not crash suddenly under stress.
-This needs to be done to make sure enemies spawning and shooting does not slow down.
+This needs to be done to make sure enemies spawning and shooting does not slow down the game.
 For the more difficult levels this testing is required to make sure when multiple enemies are shooting at the player the game will still perform perfectly.
 If we find that the game slows down, we can adjust the fire rate or the number of enemies that are spawned.